nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 =====================

 For the boards with the USB device peripheral, you can build the sample with support for the USB CDC ACM class serial port instead of the physical UART.
-This build uses the UART async adapter module that acts as a bridge between the USB CDC ACM and the default sample configuration.
+This build uses the sample-specific UART async adapter module that acts as a bridge between USB CDC ACM and Zephyr's UART asynchronous API used by the sample.
+See :ref:`peripheral_uart_sample_activating_variants` for details about how to build the sample with this extension using the :file:`prj_cdc.conf`.

+Async adapter experimental module
-The USB CDC ACM provides only the interrupt interface and the default sample configuration uses the UART async API.
+   The default sample configuration uses the UART async API.
+   The UART async adapter creates and initializes an instance of the async module.
+   This is needed because the USB CDC ACM implementation provides only the interrupt interface.
+   The adapter uses data provided in the :c:struct:`uart_async_adapter_data` to connect to the UART device that does not use the asynchronous interface.

+   The module requires the :kconfig:option:`CONFIG_BT_NUS_UART_ASYNC_ADAPTER` to be set to ``y``.
    For more information about the adapter, see the :file:`uart_async_adapter` source files available in the :file:`peripheral_uart/src` directory.
-See :ref:`peripheral_uart_sample_activating_variants` for details about how to build the sample with this extension.

 User interface
 **************